dafer45/TBTK/doc/Manual.md

 However, while c++ provides the ability to work on a very low level, it also provides the tools necessary to abstract away much of these details.
 A well written library can alleviate many of these issues, such as for example putting little requirement on the user to manage memory (the main source of errors for many new c/c++ programmers).
 Great progress in this direction was taken with the establishment of the c++11 standard.
-The language of choice for TBTK has therefore been c++11, and much effort has gone into developing data structures that is as simple as possible to use.
+The language of choice for TBTK has therefore been c++11, and much effort has gone into developing data structures that are as simple as possible to use.
 Great care has also been taken to avoid having the program crash without giving error messages that provide information that helps the user to resolve the problem.

 @page Overview Overview

 # Model, Solvers, and PropertyExtractors {#ModelSolversAndPropertyExtractors}
-It is useful to think of a typical scientific numerical study as involving three relatively separate decisions:
+It is useful to think of a typical scientific numerical study as involving three relatively separate questions:
 - What is the model?
 - What method to use?
 - What properties to calculate?